chr1st1ank/blog/_posts/2021-02-22-Multicluster-Monitoring-with-Prometheus.md

 ## Summary

 With the setup described above it is possible to monitor applications running in remote kubernetes clusters with a central Prometheus instance.
-The official documentation about this is a bit scarce, why it took me a while to find this approach.
+The official documentation about this is a bit scarce, why it took us a while to find this approach.
 But with the steps explained here it is very simple to set up this monitoring system in a reliable manner.
 I hope this helps and you spread the word.